Uncertainty in measurement represents the variability for any reported

 The total uncertainty is calculated as the square root of the sum of

-the squares for each uncertainty component.
+the squares for each uncertainty component as described by GUM.

 The reported uncertainty on the calibration report is the standard